fcamilleri22/dots/FAQ.md

 - `nerd-fonts-fira-code`: AKA 'Fura Code' - font I use in editors/other code not inside live terminals.
 Includes emojis and icons, as well as programming ligatures.
 - `oomox`: a sexual act performed among consenting Ferengi.
 Also, a GTK theme generator that works wonderfully in conjunction with python-pywal in order to make sure that our UI stays uniformly themed.
 - `rxvt-unicode-better-wheel-scrolling-unicode3`: a patched version of the popular terminal "urxvt" that allows for glyphs and mouse scrolling.
-- `la-capitaine` cursors and icon themes: a wonderful set of colorful icons and cursors that go well with pretty much any ui colorscheme you can think of.
+- `la-capitaine` cursors and icon themes: an absolutely wonderful set of colorful icons and cursors that go well with pretty much any ui colorscheme you can think of.
+- `i3lock-color`: a modified version of `i3lock` that allows for more customization.

 #### Also, a few Python, Node.js, and Atom Editor packages and plugins.